candrle20/HockeyDetector/README.md

 ## Next Steps

-- Annotate a new testing data set to measure performance of these models vs off the shelf pretrained versions
+- Annotate a new testing data set to measure performance of these models vs standard models
 - Implement boundry segmentation around ice surface to filter out false positives from detecting fans
 - Train the model to differentiate between home vs away players
+- Jersey number identification